-- 1. Poly-Gaussian and Gaussian random fields are differentiable, so that the local normal exists everywhere on the surface under simple conditions [4], [5]. - 2.
-The simulation of different real surfaces processed in various ways is easy by simple variation of the parameters (scale coefficients, correlation function and weighted function). - Analytic representation of stochastic characteristics of the number of the crossings of inclined trajectory of a gas atom by the random field (such as the probability of the absence of the crossings) simplifies numerical Monte Carlo calculation of gas-surface interaction.
+Gaussian and poly-Gaussian models have following additional basic advantages.
+First, Poly-Gaussian and Gaussian random fields are differentiable (unlike the surface constructed of flat elements), so that the local normal exists everywhere on the surface under simple conditions [4], [5].
+Second, the simulation of different real surfaces processed in various ways is easy by simple variation of the parameters (scale coefficients, correlation function and weighted function).
+And, third, analytic representation of stochastic characteristics of the number of the crossings of inclined trajectory of a gas atom by the random field (such as the probability of the absence of the crossings) simplifies numerical Monte Carlo calculation of gas-surface interaction.

-The reason to prefer poly-Gaussian model of roughness (to Gaussian one) is explained in [11] and in [4]: "Non-Gaussian statistics have rough surfaces of mixed structure, modeled as a result of several stages of processing (by pressing, extrusion, grinding, honing etc.) of wearing surfaces after being operated, maintained and so on.
+The reason to prefer poly-Gaussian model of roughness (to Gaussian one) is explained in [12] and in [4]: "Non-Gaussian statistics have rough surfaces of mixed structure, modelled as a result of several stages of processing (by pressing, extrusion, grinding, honing etc.) of wearing surfaces after being operated, maintained and so on.
 Other reason for non-Gaussian relief is the deterministic component, which is typical for the processing by whetting, milling, polishing etc."

-The possibility of precise approximation of real micro-reliefs is confirmed in different technology processes.
-In particular, the model is applied to simulate rough surfaces produced as by ionic bombardment of the steel using nitrogen ions, as well as by chemical etching of the steel by alcohol solution of nitric acid.
-In both cases a very good coincidence is confirmed.
-If we compare with the profiles of real surfaces applied for space vehicles (for instance, metallic or synthetic), then we conclude that Gaussian and poly-Gaussian models are closer to reality.
+Approximation of real micro-reliefs confirms the precision of poly-Gaussian model in different technology processes.
+In particular, the model has been applied to simulate rough surfaces produced as by ionic bombardment of the steel using nitrogen ions, as well as by chemical etching of the steel by alcohol solution of nitric acid.
+In both cases, a very good coincidence has been verified.
+If we compare with the profiles of real surfaces applied for space vehicles (for instance, metallic or synthetic), then we conclude that poly-Gaussian models are closer to reality.